Should vegans take supplements?

 If you want to get the majority of your nutrients through diet, it’s best to aim for as much variety as possible before you think about supplementing.
 Cooking from scratch, rather than opting for processed or packaged foods, is also advisable.

 Vitamin B12 isn’t found in any fruits and is at its richest in meat and poultry.
-It can, however, be found in some shitake mushrooms, fortified cereals, plant-based milk and yeast spread.
+Some shitake mushrooms, fortified cereals, plant-based milk and yeast spread are all plant-based sources of B12 however..
 Iron can be found in leafy green vegetables and beans.

 Vitamin A can be obtained by eating a variety of colorful fruit and vegetables, including peppers, butternut squash, kale and sweet potatoes.
 For vegans, a rich source of calcium is green leafy vegetables, along with tofu and pulses.